Tovorek/Awesome-Security-Analyst--Interview-Questions/README.md

 # General  ( From 300 Security Questions document)
-1) 1.
-Can you name some of the emerging cyber threats?
+1)  Can you name some of the emerging cyber threats?
+2)  Can you walk me through economics of cyber security?